fabienschlegel/d2c-v2/posts/five-reasons-to-use-django.md

 ---
-title: "5 Reasons to use Django, the Python web framework"
+title: '5 Reasons to use Django, the Python web framework'
-date: "2021-06-11"
+date: '2021-06-11'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "Django is a Python framework for web development.
-You can create powerful and reliable app with it."
+excerpt: 'Django is a Python framework for web development.
+You can create powerful and reliable app with it.'
-tags: ["django", "python"]
+tags: ['django', 'python']
 ---

 Django is a Python framework for web development.
 These are the five reasons why you should use it.